LEGO_HQEC: Automating the Analysis, Construction, and Decoding of Holographic Quantum Codes: Software Design

 \section{Software Design}

-\texttt{LEGO\_HQEC} was developed in Python, with ease of use front and center in the design considerations.
-The overarching design premise of \texttt{LEGO\_HQEC} involves \emph{automation} and \emph{extendability}.
-As such, \texttt{LEGO\_HQEC} is modularized into two parts: (a) the stabilizer and logical operator generator, and (b) the decoders.
+\texttt{LEGO\_HQEC} was developed in Python.
+For ease of use, the code is modularized into two parts: (a) the stabilizer and logical operator generator, and (b) the decoders.
 Both will be addressed in what follows.